 Located in the Bay of Plenty region

-Access to Tarawera Outlet is from Kawerau township (off SH 30 between Rotorua and Whakatane) via private forestry roads which require permits.
+Access to Tarawera is from Kawerau township (off SH 30 between Rotorua and Whakatane) via private forestry roads which require permits.
 The forest gate is closed during the hours of darkness.
 The forest road may be closed in summer when fire risk is high.

 Kawerau i-SITE Visitor Information Centre